aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 	//--------------------------------------------------------------
 	void testApp::onActorSetup(const ramActor &actor)
 	{
-		// To be called when ramActorManager start to recieve OSC data of new ramActor.
+		// To be called when a ramActorManager starts to recieve OSC data from a new ramActor.
-		// The new actor is passed as the argument `const ramActor &actor`.
+		// The new ramActor is passed as the argument `const ramActor &actor`.
 	}

 	//--------------------------------------------------------------